 However, since oral supplements boost the levels of hyaluronic acid found in the skin, it’s reasonable to suspect they may provide some benefit.

-Hyaluronic acid is also found in the joints, where it keeps the space between your bones well lubricated (22).
+Hyaluronic acid is also found in the joints, where it keeps the space between your bones lubricated (

 When the joints are lubricated, the bones are less likely to grind against each other and cause uncomfortable pain.

-Hyaluronic acid supplements are very helpful for people suffering from osteoarthritis, a type of degenerative joint disease caused by wear and tear on the joints over time.
+Hyaluronic acid supplements are very helpful for people with osteoarthritis, a type of degenerative joint disease caused by wear and tear on the joints over time.

 Hyaluronic acid can also be injected directly into the joints for pain relief.
-However, an analysis of over 12,000 adults found only a modest reduction in pain and a greater risk of adverse effects (27).
+However, an analysis of over 21,000 adults found only a small reduction in pain and a greater risk of adverse effects (

 New research shows hyaluronic acid supplements may help reduce symptoms of acid reflux.